helios-yamet/Fitness-Station/README.md

 ## User Profile

-* *User profile is created automatically when user register their account with the platform.*
+* *User profile is created automatically when user registers their account with the platform.*

-* *The profile has a default delivery information which is blank until the user either completes an order and ticks the save delivery information box addING the details to the profile, or user adds the details manually upon completing registration.
+* *The profile has a default delivery information which is blank until the user either completes an order and ticks the save delivery information box adding the details to the profile, or user adds the details manually upon completing registration.
 User can update these details, at any point and details are automatically filled when user secures checkout.*

 --------